-I continue to take glass classes and online courses to expand my knowledge and learn new techniques.
-I enjoy experimenting and love the moment when the kiln is opened.
-Many of my designs are abstract, and no two pieces are alike; I hope you enjoy my art glass as much as I enjoy making them.
+I enjoy experimenting with powders and love the moment when the kiln is opened.
+Many of my pieces are organic in nature and no two pieces are alike; I hope you enjoy my art glass as much as I enjoy making them.